Mon – Sun: 24/7 Plumbing

 Fixing Your Low Water Pressure Issues

 If you want to check the water pressure, you can use a water pressure gauge.
-For this, the water pressure gauge must be attached to the outside hose spigot closest to the pressure regulator.
+The water pressure gauge must be attached to the outside hose spigot closest to the pressure regulator.
 If the water pressure is normal, then there is no further issue.

-However, if it is still low, you will need to check all the valves and get professionals to check the water pipes for corrosion.
+However, if it is still low, you must check all the valves and get professionals to check the water pipes for corrosion.
 Also, the regulator may malfunction, which needs to be checked.

 You may also want to check your plumbing fixtures for any leaking pipes.